wonik/wonikjang.github.io/_posts/2017-07-17-classify_10pdf.md

 {% endhighlight %}

 # **3.Test module**
-The goal of this procedure is to save a table of [image, label(0 or 1), prediction(0 ~ 9)(index of the maximum value among outputs) , probability of the maximum output value , weighted average of probabilities.
-Displaying the label, prediction, probability on prediction, and weighted average of probabilities can tell us not not just 2 classes, but implied probabilities and the ratings of 10 classes.
+The goal of this procedure is to save a table of [image, label(0 or 1), prediction(0 ~ 9)(index of the maximum value among outputs), the probability of the maximum output value, weighted average of probabilities.
+Displaying the label, prediction, probability on prediction, and weighted average of probabilities can tell us not just 2 classes but implied probabilities and the ratings of 10 classes.

 {% highlight ruby %}